lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 <!-- End of Implementation Considerations section -->

-# Comparison with other Hybred KEMs
+# Comparison with other Hybrid KEMs

 ## X-Wing